 What is the best way to lay out my website?

-This FAQ will help you to plan your website layout
+This article will help you to plan your website’s layout.

-Of course, all of this depends on the aims of your website.
+Of course, all of this depends on the main goal of your website.
 If your sole aim is to get people to contact you, then you may just want a one-page website, with your contact details front and centre.

 Just remember, your page should have one purpose; how easy is it to do that purpose?